-Born in Quebec City on January 29, 1951, Justice François Doyon was appointed to the Court of Appeal of Quebec on May 7, 2004.
+Born in Quebec City, Justice François Doyon was appointed to the Court of Appeal of Quebec on May 7, 2004.

 He studied at Pensionnat Saint-Louis-de Gonzague, at Externat classique Saint-Jean-Eudes and at CÉGEP Limoilou (D.E.C.
 1970) before completing an LL.L. at Université Laval in 1973.
 After articling with the Commission des valeurs mobilières du Québec, he joined the Quebec Bar in 1975 and became a Crown prosecutor acting for the Attorney General of Quebec.
 During his career, he was Associate Chief Crown Prosecutor at the Youth Court (1985-1988) and Associate Chief Crown Prosecutor in charge of prosecution of economic crimes (1988-1991).
 He also acted as a prosecutor for the Attorney General of Canada.